supadupadao/skipper/docs/README.md

    skipper --> decision
 ```

-To become DAO participant it need to have specific for this DAO jetton.
-Vote power is depend of amount of jetton participant have.
+-   To become DAO participant it need to have specific for this DAO jetton.
+-   Vote power is depend of amount of jetton participant have.

-## Decision lifecycle
+## Proposal lifecycle

+> [!NOTE]
+> Proposal entity in Skipper terminology is action that proposed by participant, that will be performed by DAO.
+>
+> E.g. participant propose transfer toncoins from DAO treasury to some other address.
+If all participants agree, it will be performed

-1. One of DAO participants initiates new proposal
+### 1. New proposal

+Participant create new proposal and thus initiates voting for it

 ```mermaid
 flowchart LR